 - Acrylic paint of your choice – I used FolkArt Citrus Green and Pure Black

-- Poke-y tool – I know, technical.
+- Awl or some sort of poking tool – I know, technical.
 I used a tool made for poking holes into clay beads

-- Foam core board or something to put down below your canvas while you punch
+- Foam core board, a work surface, or something to put down below your canvas while you punch

 - Embroidery thread in colors of your choice